-Committees Function

-1.Bid specification committee Compiling specification for the Municipality

-requirements to be acquired

-2. Bid evaluation committee Evaluation of Bids, compilation of reports and making recommendations

-2 Apprinting approxitted (Did adjudication)

-3.Acquisition committee (Bid adjudication) Consideration of the recommendations and award or recommendation to the accounting officer to make
+Committees Function 1.Bid specification committee Compiling specification for the Municipality requirements to be acquired 2.
+Bid evaluation committee Evaluation of Bids, compilation of reports and making recommendations 3.Acquisition committee (Bid adjudication) Consideration of the recommendations and award or recommendation to the accounting officer to make final award

-final award

-Challenges Action Plan Late submission of requisitions Х Development of project plan by user departments.
+Challenges Action Plan Late submission of requisitions Χ Development of project plan by user departments.
 Budget & Treasury to process only requisitions received 7 working days before the date of service/goods required.
 Under /Over pricing To research for market related prices

-4.5.7 KFA 42: Financial Reporting
+4.5.7 Financial Reporting